 Oakes Fegley (Pete) as the orphaned Pete is just yummy!
 His instincts are spot on and you believe him every moment he is on-screen.
 His acting ability is to be rivaled by any adult and is eerily reminiscent of a young River Phoenix.
 Paired up with the perfect Oona Laurence as Natalie, these two are unstoppable.

 Bryce Dallas Howard for me can just do no wrong and having her own children gave her the right mindset to pull off inhabiting Grace.
-The vulnerability displayed will break your heart..
-She has somehow been handed down that gene that made America fall in love with her Dad, Ron Howard as Opie on The Andy Griffith Show.
+The vulnerability displayed will break your heart.

 Robert Redford is one of my all time favorite actors and hadn’t been on-screen for a while until this year with A Walk In The Woods and now as Meacham.
 To witness Redford become a child before your eyes as he speaks of the fondness in which he meets the “dragon” is really something special.
 It takes an exceptional actor to recall that emotion and make the audience take that journey with you.
 Well done, Sir!

 You know there is always that one character that throws a wrench into the Hallmark Family moment and Karl Urban is the perfect guy to do it.
-As Gavin, he is despicably delicious, comical and handsome all at the same time.
-I know…right??!!
-He’s easily the chameleon of the crew.
+As Gavin, he is despicably delicious, comical and handsome easily making him the chameleon of the crew.